aws-samples/aws-lambda-docker-serverless-inference/README.md

 - **PyTorch resources:**

   - [**Serverless PyTorch Model Serving**](pytorch-inference-docker-lambda):  This examples illustrates how to serve PyTorch model on Lambda Function for Image Classification.
+  - [**Serverless HeBERT Model Serving for sentiment analysis in Hebrew**](hebert-sentiment-analysis-inference-docker-lambda):  This example illustrates how to serve HeBERT model on Lambda Function for sentiment analysis in Hebrew.

 - **Deep Java Library (DJL) resources:**